United Kingdom general elections overview: 1979–2010

-This period saw five prime ministers, with Margaret Thatcher and Tony Blair the two longest serving post-World War II prime ministers in the UK (the other prime ministers during this period being John Major, Gordon Brown and David Cameron).
+This period saw five prime ministers, with Margaret Thatcher and Tony Blair the two longest serving UK premiers since the World War II (the others during this period were John Major, Gordon Brown and David Cameron).
 There was also a mini-revival of the Liberal Party which, after a merger with the Social Democratic Party became the Liberal Democrats and increased their seats in parliament from 11 in the 1979 election to 62 in 2005.

-Following their victory in 1979, the Conservatives were also successful in the subsequent three general elections, resulting in 18 years of continuous power.
-The newly formed Social Democratic Party and the Liberal Party contested the 1983 and 1987 elections as the SDP-Liberal Alliance.
+Following their victory in 1979, the Conservatives also won the subsequent three general elections, resulting in 18 years of continuous power.
+The newly formed Social Democratic Party and the Liberal Party contested the 1983 and 1987 elections as the SDP–Liberal Alliance.
 Although the combined parties achieved a popular vote of 22.6% in 1983, they initially failed to make a breakthrough in terms of seats, winning 22.

 The Labour party won a landslide victory in 1997 and were also successful in 2001 and 2005.
 The now merged Liberal Democrats also improved their seat count in this period.
 The outcome of the 2010 election brought about the first hung parliament since 1974.
 The victorious Conservative Party accepted the Liberal Democrats as their coalition partner.

 In Northern Ireland, the Good Friday Agreement has led to a reduction in conflict, though the traditional parties who gained power in the 1980s, such as the Ulster Unionist Party, have been replaced as the dominant powers by the likes of Sinn Féin and the Democratic Unionist Party.

-The elections of the 1990s and 2000s (decade) also saw a proliferation of smaller parties, with more parties standing at the 2005 general election than ever before.
+The elections of the 1990s and 2000s also saw a proliferation of smaller parties, with more parties standing in 2005 than ever before.
 Voter turnout also fell during this period, with the 2001 election seeing a post-World War II low of 59.4%.